wiaidp/MDFA-tutorial/about.md

-a) MDFA (initiated in 2005): available in this repository
+a) MDFA (initiated in 2005): available in this repository (https://github.com/wiaidp/MDFA-tutorial)

-b) M-SSA (initiated in 2020): available in a separate GitHub repository
+b) M-SSA (initiated in 2020): available in a separate GitHub repository (https://github.com/wiaidp/R-package-SSA-Predictor)

-c) Look-Ahead DFP and PCS (initiated in 2024): available in a separate GitHub repository
+c) Look-Ahead DFP and PCS (initiated in 2024): in the works